thenpingme/docs/configuration.md

 ]
 ```

-In addition (from ^3.1), if there are any tasks you do not wish to monitor at all, you may use the `skip` configuration option.
+In addition, if there are any tasks you do not wish to monitor at all, you may use the `skip` configuration option.

 When skipped, the task will not be sent as part of the `thenpingme:setup` or `thenpingme:sync` commands, nor will it appear in the `thenpingme:schedule` or `thenpingme:verify` output.

 ```php
 // app/Console/Kernel.php